-Vegetarian Filling for Momos: The vegetarian filling for momos is cooked or stir fried before using it.
+Vegetarian Filling: The vegetarian filling for momos is cooked or stir fried before using it.
 You can use a variety of veggies like onions, cabbage, carrots, capsicum or bell peppers, mushrooms, corn, paneer etc.

-Chicken Filling for Momos: The chicken filling for momos isn't cooked.
+Chicken Filling for Momos: The chicken filling isn't precooked.
 All the ingredients - chicken mince, spring onions, onions, celery, ginger, garlic, oyster sauce, pepper, corn flour and salt and mixed together and stuffed in the wrapper.
 When the momos get steamed, the filling gets cooked - approx 6-7 minutes.

 The dough is a simple mix of all purpose flour, salt and lukewarm water.
 Kneading with water creates some steam and a really pliable dough which is perfect for making momos.
-Once the dough is kneaded (it's not important that its completely smooth), cover it with a damp towel and rest it for 20 minutes.
-Then cut it into small pieces - each piece should be approx 7 grams.
+Once you finish kneading the dough, cover it with a damp towel and allow it to rest for 20 minutes before cutting it into small pieces - each piece should be approx 7 grams.

 The chicken filling is made simply by mixing all the ingredients together and is raw.
 It cooks along with the momos as they steam

 I've shown you two different ways to wrap momos.
 Both these methods are really simple.
-If you don't want to make your own momo wrapper at home, you can easily buy round or square wrappers from the store - these are available in the freezer section
+You can even purchase square or round momo wrappers (easily available in the freezer section of any supermarket) if don't want to make your wrapper at home.

-Both the momos are steamed for 6 minutes.
-This time is enough to cook the wrapper and the chicken filling which is raw.
+We steam the momos for about 6 minutes, which is enough time to cook both the wrapper and the raw chicken filling.

 - Make your filling, roll out the wrappers and stuff them.

-- Place the stuffed momos on a silicone lined baking sheet in rows, making sure that the momos are not touching each other.
-Keep the ready momos covered with a wet towel so that they don't dry out as you prep the others.
+- Place the stuffed momos on a silicone lined baking sheet in rows, making sure none of the pieces touch each other.
+Cover the tray with a clean, wet towel as you prep to prevent them from drying out.

-- Once all your momos are ready, place the tray straight into the freezer.
-Freeze for 1-2 hours till the momos are completely frozen.
+- Once all your momos are ready, place the tray straight into the freezer and freeze for 1-2 hours.

-- When you are ready to cook, just place the frozen momos straight into the steamer and steam.
-There is no need to defrost them.
-Add an extra two minutes to steaming time for frozen momos.
+- When you are ready to cook, just place the frozen momos straight into the steamer and steam for an extra minute or two.
+There is no need to defrost them first.

 Watch the Video